Upgrade Your Vacuum Table

 Can I use my existing vacuum pump?

 In many cases, yes.
-We’ll check airflow and holding requirements during the application check and let you know if your current pump is a good fit—or if there’s an advantage to upgrading.
+We will check airflow and holding requirements during the application check and let you know if your current pump is a good fit — or if there is an advantage to upgrading.

 What actually changes compared to my current vacuum setup?